0xjac/master-thesis/chapters/08-tools.md

 ## Documentation

-The Ethereum Foundation defines a syntax for documenting the code, named "natspec" \citepalias[see]{natsepc}.
+The Ethereum Foundation defines a syntax for documenting the code, named "natspec" \citepalias[see]{natspec}.
 The `solc` compiler is then able to extract the documentation from the code and return as part of the standard output file, a \gls{json} version of the documentation together with a neatly parsed version of the function signature.

 ```{caption="The \texttt{devdoc} and \texttt{userdoc} in \gls{json} format of the ERC820 registry, extracted from the metadata of the compilation's standard output from the contract." label="lst:erc820doc" language=json}
 {